Provincial Broadband Strategy

 ABmunis’ Notes and Actions

 ABmunis was very encouraged by the release of the province’s broadband strategy in early 2022.
-Subsequent announcements of funding for broadband projects demonstrates the Alberta Government’s recognition of the importance of this issue.
+Subsequent announcements of funding for broadband projects through the Alberta Broadband Fund demonstrates the Alberta Government’s recognition of the importance of this issue.
+It is also encouraging that as recently as September 2024 there are new calls for applications to the Alberta Broadband Fund.
 To further support members as they apply for funding, ABmunis has released a broadband toolkit.
+While this specific resolution is expired, broadband access for municipalities remains a shared priority of ABmunis’ Small Communities Committee and Infrastructure Committee.